CicadaSeventeen/idl-docker/README.md

 unset tem2
 ```
 If somehow cannot install `ifconfig`,maybe you need to do is ONE of two options here
-1. Using docker or podman to run [djypku/idlprerun](https://hub.docker.com/repository/docker/djypku/idlprerun) with `sudo`.
+a.
+Using docker or podman to run [djypku/idlprerun](https://hub.docker.com/repository/docker/djypku/idlprerun) with `sudo`.
 The container will automatically exit.
-2. Running that
+b.
+Running that
 ```
 tem1=`ifconfig|grep enp`
 tem2=${tem1%%:*}